 Summative assessment is less frequent - this is the use of tests or more formal assessments to find out what children have learnt.
 At Bexton we use STAR assessments each term to give a summative judgement used for tracking children's progress.
 These are computer adaptive tests which take a short time to complete and give teachers information about children's attainment in reading and maths.

 If your child is struggling to achieve some of the objectives or their teacher is concerned about any aspect of their progress they will talk to you to discuss next steps.
 They may also seek advice from the subject leader, assessment coordinator or our Special Educational Needs coordinator.

 At the end of the year your child's teacher will make an overall judgement in each area of the curriculum.

-Working towards the expected standard- Some content from the year has not been achieved yet.
-The child will need some more support to achieve these objectives the following year.
+On Watch: Some content from the year has not been achieved yet.
+The child will need some more in class support to achieve these objectives the following year.

 Expected: All the year group content has been achieved and the child is ready to commence next year's objectives.